-- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: High HFC emissions confirmed by global measurements - Fig. 3: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: 21st Century warming that can be prevented by mitigating SLCPs and CO2 - Fig. 6: Avoided sea-level rise at 2100 due to aggressive CO2 and SLCP mitigation - Fig. 7: Map of countries with existing HFC regulations - Fig. 8: Projected emission reductions from HFC amendment proposals - Fig. 9: Parties supporting an HFC phase down under the Montreal Protocol, August 2015 - Table 1: 500-megawat power plants avoided by 2020 from super-efficient room air conditioners - Table 2: Indicative list of low-GWP alternatives to high-GWP HFCs - Table 3: Examples of corporate reductions of HFCs - Table 4: Select national and sub-national HFC regulations

-Appendix I: The Dubai Pathway on Hydrofluorocarbons

-Appendix II: Background on IGSD's fast-action campaign to phase down HFCs and other short-lived climate pollutants
+- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: High HFC emissions confirmed by global measurements - Fig. 3: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: 21st Century warming that can be prevented by mitigating SLCPs and CO2 - Fig. 6: Avoided sea-level rise at 2100 due to aggressive CO2 and SLCP mitigation - Fig. 7: Map of countries with existing HFC regulations - Fig. 8: Projected emission reductions from HFC amendment proposals - Table 1: 500-megawatt power plants avoided by 2030 and 2050 from combined transition for split room air conditioners - Table 2: Indicative list of low-GWP alternatives to high-GWP HFCs - Table 3: Examples of corporate reductions of HFCs - Table 4: Select national and sub-national HFC regulations - List of acronyms and abbreviations - Appendix I: The Dubai Pathway on Hydrofluorocarbons - Appendix II: Background on IGSD's fast-action campaign to phase down HFCs and other short-lived climate pollutants